MV10/monkey-hi-hat/unreleased_changes.md

 * Add `fxactive` uniform (float 0/1) to notify viz shaders that post-processing FX is active
 * Alter chaos_columns viz to hide the sphere when `fxactive` is true (float 1.0)

-* * Standby shows PID and TCP port
+* Startup / standby shows PID and TCP port

 ### Release Process